Why I Stopped Using Chalk Paint on Furniture Projects

 What is the best latex paint for outdoor furniture?

-A couple readers have asked me about the best latex paint for outdoor furniture to which I still agree that Behr paints are the best.
+A couple readers have asked me about the best latex paint for outdoor furniture to which I still agree that latex paints are the best.
 Be sure to select the exterior version of your latex paint when you go to check out at your home improvement store.

 Why I Don’t Use Chalk Paint on Kitchen Cabinets